jadu/composer-installer/README.md

     string destination Destination to copy file to, relative to the root install dir bool overwrite    Optional (defaults to true).
 Whether to overwrite existing file bool ignore    Optional (defaults to true).
-If true, the copied file will be added to .gitignore
+If true, the copied file will be added to .gitignore bool include    Optional (defaults to true).
+If true, the copied file will be included in the Meteor package (i.e. added to the build.xml fileset)

 Scripts
 -------